 Kenneth Jackson wasn’t quite old enough when it mattered, and I could tell how much he wish he had been.
-(Second of two installments.
-Here’s the first one.)
+(You can play the show with his interview including music from the Dew Drop era while finishing this short article.)

 During the mid-20th Century, the Dew Drop Inn rocked New Orleans, making musical history and forging a special place in the hearts of all the musicians and fans that were lucky enough (and had IDs) to have been there.